CAgulto19/TrigFunc/README.md

-Php code to calculate trigonometry function
+CSS and PHP code to calculate trigonometry function